turingschool-examples/se2-fetch-practice/README.md

 | ----|------|---------|---------------- |
 | `http://localhost:3001/api/v1/sport-teams` | GET | not needed | Array of all existing sport teams: `[{ id: 1, name: 'Dallas Cowboys', head_coach: 'Jason Garrett', sport: 'football' }]` |
 | `http://localhost:3001/api/v1/sport-teams` | POST | `{ id: <Number>, name: <String>, head_coach: <String>, sport: <String> }` | New sport team: `{ id: 2, name: 'New York Yankees', head_coach: 'Aaron Boone', sport: 'baseball' },` |

+## Spicier Challenge

+After you've done a bunch of network requests in the console, continue with implementing a network requests in a small front-end application included in this repo.

+### Frontend Details

+In the `client` directory, there are some files we can use as a makeshift client.

+1. Run `open client/index.html` from your command line to see the application in your browser.
+1. Follow the directions that are commented out in `client/index.js` to practice fetching!

+**Note:** You will need to keep your server running in a separate window under your terminal while working through these exercises.
+To stop your server, hit `Ctrl + C` together.  (_Do not just close the window, this will not stop the server!_)